gilch/hissp/docs/macro_tutorial.rst

    Decimal('0.6')

-Because it takes a single string argument, you can already use `decimal.Decimal` as a :term:`fully-qualified tag`:
+Because it takes a single string argument, you can already use `decimal.Decimal` as a :term:`fully qualified tag`:

 .. code-block:: REPL